Qantas & Accor crossover...

 to Accor Live Limitless.

-With Accor’s similar crossover program with Air France/KLM, while you must be a member of both programs, you do not need to hold any tier status with either Accor or Air France/KLM.
-If this will also be the case with the Qantas partnership, it will be a very attractive feature for Australian families who fly to APAC destinations where they stay at any of the leisure-oriented Accor brands including Peppers, The Sebel and Mantra.
-It will be a very easy way for everyone to boost rewards earning with both loyalty programs.
+Nevertheless, it will be a very attractive feature for Australian families who fly to APAC destinations where they stay at any of the leisure-oriented Accor brands including Peppers, The Sebel and Mantra.
+It will be a very easy way for anyone with appropriate tier status to boost rewards earning with both loyalty programs.

-I bet there will be many astute members who cannot wait.
+I bet there will be many astute members who cannot wait to start.